From RGB images to Dynamic Movement Primitives for planar tasks: Introduction

-In this work, we propose to infer the DMP parameters of a planar path/trajectory given the knowledge of the task plane directly from raw RGB images from multiple human demonstrations of the task.
-The inferred DMP parameters involve not only the initial and target position but also the motion pattern i.e. the DMP weights, without requiring any additional input.
-The considered planar tasks involve interaction with the environment and hence are affected by the environmental dynamics.
-Such tasks may be for example, the pushing of objects lying on a supported surface or the the pushing aside of hinged flexible objects like the leaves of a plant to unveil an occluded crop.
-In this respect, they are differentiated from \cite{DMP_NN_Ude_2020, Arc_DMP_NN_Ude_2021}, since the task in these works involves essentially the reproduction of a depicted path.
+In this work, we propose to infer the DMP parameters (initial/target position and motion pattern encoded in the DMP weights) for a planar path/trajectory given the knowledge of the task plane directly from raw RGB images from multiple human demonstrations of the task.
+The considered planar tasks, which are experimentally validated, involve interaction with the environment and hence are affected by the environmental dynamics.
+In particular, we consider the tasks of pushing aside hinged flexible objects (leaves) to unveil an occluded region of interest (grapebunch stem), and grasping a target object in clutter by pushing aside other objects on a supported surface.
 To achieve our aim, we use Deep Residual Convolution Networks which have been successfully applied in image recognition and segmentation tasks \cite{Image_recognition_resnet, FCN_seg_2015}.
-This a more sophisticated network architecture than the one used in \cite{DMP_NN_Ude_2020, Arc_DMP_NN_Ude_2021} for extracting task related latent features from the input image, leading to more accurate learning and better generalization in novel scenes.
-Furthermore, the use of the DMP formulation \cite{Antosidi_Rev_DMP}, simplifies learning-training, as it avoids additional calculations in order to derive the gradients for back-propagation.
-Demonstration data are collected for each scene by drawing on the image the corresponding path for solving the task, back projecting it to $3$D on the known task plane and executing it in order to store data only for successful trials.
-The use of teleoperation or kinesthetic guidance to demonstrate the task is also applicable by projecting the end-effector path on the image.
+Moreover, we employ the DMP formulation from \cite{Antosidi_Rev_DMP}, which simplifies learning-training.
+Experimental comparisons with \cite{Arc_DMP_NN_Ude_2021} shows that our proposed method leads to more accurate learning and better generalization in novel scenes, which can be attributed to the more sophisticated network architecture that we employ.

 The rest of this paper is organised as follows: Preliminaries on DMP are provide in Section \ref{sec:DMP_prelim}.
 The proposed method is presented in Section \ref{sec:Resnet_DMP_architecture}.
-The application-task, demonstrations collection and training process and experimental results are detailed in \ref{sec:Experiments}.
+Details on the experimental setup and validation are provided in Section \ref{sec:Experiments}.
 Finally, the conclusions are drawn in Section \ref{sec:Conclusions}.
 The source code is available at { \ULurl{github.com/Slifer64/resnet_dmp.git}}